obophenotype/upheno/docs/reference/data-integration.md

     The exact naming conventions in uPheno are under review at the moment, so the reader may experience some discrepancies between Figure 2, the listing above, and the [ontology in Monarch's OLS](https://ols.monarchinitiative.org/ontologies/upheno2).

 Not everyone will agree that all of these groupings are particularly useful (`changed blood amino acid level` may not have that many realy world use cases), but the fact that we _can_ aggregate our data on so many levels is compelling.
-For example, we can aggregate all genes associated to phenotype from different species related to any change in the level of lysine in the blood.
+For example, we can aggregate all genes associated to phenotype from different species related to any change in the level of lysine in the blood (wheter increased, or decreased).

 <a id="phenorel"></a>